mihaifm/bufstop/readme.md

 pressed, the buffer is loaded in preview mode (it's opened in the most recent window without closing the **Bufstop** window).

-Bufstop is more efficient than the native `:ls` comamnd, since it can be used to quickly preview opened files without closing the buffer list, and in general it requires less key strokes to open a buffer than other plugins.
+Bufstop is more productive than using the native `:ls` and `:b` comamnds, since it can be used to quickly preview opened files without closing the buffer list, and in general it requires less key strokes to open a buffer than other plugins.

-The `Bufstop` window is easily dismissed with the `<Esc>` key.
+The **Bufstop** window is easily dismissed with the `<Esc>` key.

 This plugin also provides navigation history for each window.
 Use the `:BufstopForward` and `:BufstopBack` commands to quickly navigate the buffers in the order they were opened.

-Recommended |vimrc| mappings for these commands:
+Recommended `vimrc` mappings for these commands:

     map <leader>b :Bufstop<CR>
     map <C-tab>   :BufstopBack<CR>